domivillacis/Bikesharing/README.md

 ### Checkout Times by Gender

-As I mentioned earlier, the majority of Citi Bike subscribers are male riders and this viz allows us to see what the ride duration was byt gender by hour.
+As I mentioned earlier, the majority of Citi Bike subscribers are male riders and this viz allows us to see what the ride duration was by gender by hour.
 Typically the most popular times to use this service are during the day or during peak hours (7-9am ot 4-7pm)

 <img width="1539" alt="gender" src="https://user-images.githubusercontent.com/112814924/211099106-953c6b77-41af-4946-ba69-f9699aa6d0e4.png">